johnbillion/query-monitor/README.md

 The response from any jQuery AJAX request on the page will contain various debugging information in its header that gets output to the developer console. **No hooking required**.

-AJAX information is in its early stages.
+AJAX debugging is in its early stages.
 Currently it only includes PHP errors (warnings, notices and stricts), but this will be built upon in future versions.

 ## Admin Screen

-Hands up who can remember the correct names for the various admin screen column filters and hooks?
+Hands up who can remember the correct names for the filters and hooks for custom admin screen columns?

- * Shows the correct names for **custom column hooks and filters** on admin screens that have a listing table
+ * Shows the correct names for **custom column hooks and filters** on all admin screens that have a listing table
  * Shows the state of `get_current_screen()` and a few variables

 ## Environment Information